-- -Original mission: The Conference's original mission was "grounded in commitment to social justice and the firm conviction that the struggle for civil rights would be won not by one group, but through coalition."
-It focused mostly on civil rights for African Americans. - -First mention of LGBT advocacy: 2003 - -Actions taken: Its first foray defending LGBT rights came in 2003 when it applauded the Supreme Court's decision in Lawrence v.
+-Original mission: The Conference's original mission was "grounded in commitment to social justice and the firm conviction that the struggle for civil rights would be won not by one group, but through coalition."
+It focused mostly on civil rights for African Americans.

+-Actions taken: Its first foray defending LGBT rights came in 2003 when it applauded the Supreme Court's decision in Lawrence v.
 Texas, which offered new rights for gays and lesbians.